Take a look at where to find available questions and how to provide high-quality answers that will keep bringing customers back to you!

 Ask helpful questions with an information request (IR) to make sure you have all the details you need to provide the best answer you can.

 Sometimes customers initially forget to add all the details.
-They may also not know what information they need to provide.
-Remember, they are not the Expert - YOU are the Expert.
 By taking time to clarify, you are also setting the tone for the customer to engage with you.

 Make sure you provide all customers with an answer.

-Customers return to JustAnswer to receive high quality answers from trusted professionals.
+Customers continuously return to JustAnswer to receive high quality answers from trusted professionals.

-Explain your answer in layman's terms and ensure it is easy to understand.
-You can use formatting such as bullet points to help you.
-Include any links or diagrams that may help the customer.
+Explain your answer in laymen's terms and ensure it is easy to understand.
+Include any links, or diagrams that may help the customer.

 Try to be understanding if the customer becomes confused or unsure.
 You can turn it around by being friendly and offering additional help.